Overcoming some of the most common grammar mistakes

 The Big Diagram for the Language of Comparing Quantities

-The first thing we need to clarify: of the many things in the world that increase and decrease, some come in countable units, while with others, you can have more or less, but there’s nothing to count.
+The first thing we need to clarify is: Of the many things in the world that increase and decrease, some come in countable units, while others, though you can have more or less of them, cannot be counted.

-Quantities that come in countable units include anything you can count; for example, cars, trips to Hawaii, dollars, tasks, orders, units of time, units of length, elected officials, and countries.
-Anything you can count.
+Quantities that come in countable units include anything you can count: cars, trips to Hawaii, dollars, tasks, orders, units of time, units of length, elected officials, countries, etc. Anything you can count.

-Quantities that are inherently uncountable include: for example, sickness/health, patience, knowledge, travel, work, time, length, democracy, and justice.
+Quantities that are inherently uncountable include: sickness, health, patience, knowledge, travel, work, time, length, democracy, and justice.
 Anything which you can’t count, but of which you can have more or less.

-Now, I’m going to make a prediction: the boxes that sounded awkward, not quite right, are all in the “COUNTABLE” slots, especially rows #4, #6, #8, and possibly #9.
-That’s where the vast majority of the public makes their mistakes.
+Now, I’m going to make a prediction: the examples that sound awkward are all in the “COUNTABLE” slots, especiall #4, #6, #8, and possibly #9.
+That’s where most people make mistakes.
 These mistakes are pervasive: have you ever seen, at the checker in the grocery store, the embarrassingly ungrammatical sign that says, “Ten items or less”?!?
-These mistakes are everywhere.